ether-edge/ether-edge/scripts/README.md

 ## Local development

-Running `polygon-edge` from local binary can be done very easily by using provided `scripts` folder.
+Running `ether-edge` from local binary can be done very easily by using provided `scripts` folder.

 * `scripts/cluster ibft` - deploy environment with `ibft` consensus
 * `scripts/cluster polybft` - deploy environment with `polybft` consensus